quile/keyvaluecoding-perl/README.md

-This project now has its own (fancypants page)[http://quile.github.com/keyvaluecoding-perl/].
+This project now has its own [http://quile.github.com/keyvaluecoding-perl/](fancypants page).